 Insurance companies engage in bad faith when they unreasonably deny your claim.
 If you’ve carefully documented your injuries and other losses, and the accident is covered under the policy, they are legally obligated to provide coverage.
 They cannot simply deny your claim without an explanation.
 If they provide an explanation, their reasons for denial must have a basis in the policy or the law.

 Making Unreasonable Settlement Offers

 Lowball settlement offers are perhaps the most common bad faith practice.
 After submitting your carefully-documented claim, the insurance company may respond with a settlement offer that is far less than what your claim is worth.
 While this may be used as a negotiation tactic, it’s definitely bad faith if they refuse to increase their offer.

 Have You Been Affected by Bad Faith Insurance Companies?
 Contact Us Today for Help

 Insurance companies are driven by profit, which can sometimes motivate them to handle claims in bad faith.
 If you suspect your insurance company isn’t treating you fairly, you need someone who will fight for the compensation you deserve.
-At Randall & Stump, PLLC, we help people hold insurance companies accountable when they’re denied the coverage they are entitled to under the law.
+At Randall & Stump, Criminal Defense Attorneys, we help people hold insurance companies accountable when they’re denied the coverage they are entitled to under the law.
 To schedule a free consultation of your case with a skilled Charlotte personal injury lawyer, contact us today at (980) 237-4579.